Eruthruff/docs-test/Common/common-culture-support.md

               as 24 hour format and if it is set to *false* the time will be in 12 hour format.
 The default value is the given culture's native clock format.
             >
-            To set a global culture for all RadControls in your application, you need to use the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">setCurrent()</legacyBold> method before the controls are initialized, i.e., before the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">processAll()</legacyBold> method.
+            To set a global culture for all RadControls for Windows 8 HTML in your application, you need to use the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">setCurrent()</legacyBold> method before the controls are initialized, i.e., before the <legacyBold xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">processAll()</legacyBold> method.
           >
             Also, if you want to change the global culture at a later moment in your application, be advised that only newly initialized controls will be